 BA (Hons) Illustration student Saule Dominaite and BA (Hons) Fashion Branding and Communication student Tanje Zimba were both selected as winners to showcase their work at the festival, with mentoring support and a £100 prize each.

 Speaking about her award-winning work, Saule said: “This series was something I realised after having immigrated from Lithuania to the UK and having to study at an international boarding school, clashing mine and all the different nationalities I encountered there.

-“The change of language wasn't necessarily hard, but the abrupt understanding that I will eventually loose my full understanding of my native language, and yet be more comfortable than ever in the now globally adapted English language was an idea that took years to get used to and fully accept.
+“The change of language wasn't necessarily hard, but the abrupt understanding that I will eventually lose my full understanding of my native language, and yet be more comfortable than ever in the now-globally adapted English language was an idea that took years to get used to and fully accept.

 She added: “Living midway between "not fully Lithuanian" and "not fully English" felt like I am not a complete person in each, instead of an adapted mixture of both."

 Read more about Bournemouth’s Emerging Art Fringe Festival (BEAF) 2021